mayaleh/Maya.AnyHttpClient/docs/articles/index.md

 ```

-Now, we are able to call the POST `/foo` API method to create the row:
+We are able now to call the POST `/foo` API method to create the row:

 ```c#
 public async Task CreateFoo(string name)